 A music stand with a set list.
 Blurred microphone in the foreground in hues of purple and blue.

-A white male, Brett Anderson, sings emphatically, mouth open wide, into a microphone.
+Brett Anderson, a light-skinned man,, sings emphatically, mouth open wide, into a microphone.
 In the foreground a white male, blurred, plays a red piano.

 A white female in a black dress visibly pregnant sings into a microphone.
 Stage lighting in hues of blue.
 In the foreground a white male, out of focus also sings.